DataSlugger/dataslugger/README.md

 <p> Welcome to my Page! 👋 </br>

-I'm Javier Montero a.k.a Data Slugger, a Data Engineer appasionate for automatization and ETL Process, former Honduras Baseball National Team player.
+I'm Javier Montero a.k.a Data Slugger, a Data Engineer passionate for automatization and ETL Process, former Honduras Baseball National Team player.
 I'm from Tegucigalpa, Honduras currently living Houston, Texas, USA.

-I enjoy to help others and solve issues that can help to improve my skills and career.
+I enjoy helping others and solve issues that can help to improve my skills and career.
-My hidden passion is blog about Data Vizualization, BI, ETL, SQL Server Database performance and automatization on Medium.
+My hidden passion is blogging about Data Vizualization, BI, ETL, SQL Server Database performance and automatization on Medium.

 <div align="center">
 <a href="https://github.com/dataslugger/github-readme-stats">